William Roper: Life

 Roper and his wife took in Margaret Throckmorton.
 She would become the prioress of St Monica in Leuven.

 He was a member of various Parliaments (as MP for several constituencies including Rochester and Canterbury) between 1529 and 1558 and appointed High Sheriff of Kent for 1554–55.
 Although he remained a Roman Catholic, he was permitted to retain his office of prothonotary of the Court of King's Bench after the accession of Elizabeth I. However, his diatribe against Elizabeth's late mother, Anne Boleyn, in his biography of More earned him the enmity of many Elizabethan loyalists and Protestants.

 His biography of Sir Thomas More was written during the reign of Mary I nearly twenty years after More's death, but was not printed until 1626, when it became a primary source for More's earliest biographers because of Roper's intimate knowledge of his father-in-law.

 In popular culture

-Roper is an important character in Robert Bolt's play A Man for All Seasons, portrayed as a contrarian, somewhat thick-headed man who always opposes whatever doctrine is the established one.
+Roper is an important character in Robert Bolt's play A Man for All Seasons, portrayed as a contrarian who changes his views after arguing with More in order to marry his daughter.
+(In fact he had married Margaret More some years before the events depicted in the play and film.)
 After arguing theology with Roper, More says, "They're a cantankerous lot, the Ropers, always swimming against the stream.
 Old Roper was the same."

-In the 1966 film adaptation Roper was portrayed by Corin Redgrave.
+In the 1966 film adaptation, Roper was portrayed by Corin Redgrave.